-Any complaint regarding accreditation may be filed anonymously without fear of retaliation through the College's online reporting system.
+Any complaint regarding accreditation may be filed anonymously without fear of retaliation through the College's online reporting system (see policy).
 If the complaint cannot be satisfactorily resolved or if the complainant prefers, complaints may be directed to the COCA.
 The procedure for such filings may be found at:

-https://osteopathic.org/wp-content/uploads/2018/02/complaint-review-procedures.pdf
+https://osteopathic.org/wp-content/uploads/COCA-Complaint-Form.pdf